Togrofi/wrangel/README.md

 ### Example Workflows

 #### Basic TODO Extraction
-1. Open a file with notes, meeting minutes, or brainstorming text
+1. Select text with notes, meeting minutes, or brainstorming content
-2. Run `M-x wrangel-todo-from-buffer`
+2. Run `M-x wrangel-todo-from-text` and paste or type the text
 3. Watch as actionable todos are automatically extracted and filed

 #### Comprehensive Digest Processing